allegroai/clearml-session/README.md

 ### ⏻ Shutting down a remote session

-On the `clearml-session` CLI terminal, enter 'shutdown' (case-insensitive) It will shut down the remote session, free the resource and close the CLI
+On the `clearml-session` CLI terminal, enter 'shutdown' (case-insensitive).
+It will shut down the remote session, free the resource and close the CLI:

 ```console
 Enter "r" (or "reconnect") to reconnect the session (for example after suspend)